Voting in California

 Early Voting In California

 Some counties in California offer early/in-person absentee.
 Contact your county elections office to see if they offer early voting.

 Primary Elections In California

-California has closed presidential primaries.
-Voters registered with a particular party may only vote in that party's presidential primary.
+In California, presidential primaries are closed.
 For all other primaries, California uses a top-two primary system that allows voters to choose among all candidates running for each office.
 The two candidates who receive the most votes in the Primary Election qualify for the General Election.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In California